 The result of the statewide risk assessment was the development of a statewide two-year risk-based audit plan which incorporated the auditable areas identified as "high risk" and addressed FCIAA requirements on a statewide basis while focusing limited audit resources on the statewide risk management structure consistent with management's key objectives and responsibilities.
-The statewide two-year audit plan was approved by the Governor's Office on June 30, 2004.
+We have continued to update the risk assessment based on audit results, new legislation and interview with agency management.